Tropical Donagi theorem: The tropical tetragonal construction

 \section{The tropical tetragonal construction}

-In \cite[Section~2]{röhrleNgonal} the authors defined the tropical $n$-gonal construction for general $n$.
-Although we will want to apply the construction to metric graphs in order to state and proof our main theorem, the construction itself is purely combinatorial and hence this section will be phrased in terms of (unmetrized) graphs.
-We will recall the $n$-gonal construction in full generality before we specialize to $n = 4$.
-It turns out that the construction is in general very poorly behaved from a moduli theoretic point of view because it is not compatible with edge contractions in general.
-We will explore these short comings in \cref{sec:non-cont} and demonstrate that no continuation of the $n$-gonal construction through edge contractions can be found.
+In \cite[Section~2]{roehrleNgonal} the authors defined the tropical $n$-gonal construction for general $n$.
+Although we will want to apply the construction to metric graphs in order to state and prove our main theorem, the construction itself is purely combinatorial and hence this section will be phrased in terms of (unmetrised) graphs.
+We will recall the $n$-gonal construction in full generality before we specialise to $n = 4$.
+It turns out that the construction is very poorly behaved from a moduli-theoretic point of view because it is not compatible with edge contractions in general.
+We will explore these shortcomings in \cref{sec:non-cont} and demonstrate that no continuation of the $n$-gonal construction through edge contractions can be found.